Stablecoins are some of the most highly traded coins on the market. In some weeks, Tether outpaces Bitcoin in trading volume.

 These cryptocurrencies claim to be pegged to a legal tender of a particular country.
 Common examples include Tether (USDT), USD Coin(USDC), and True USD (TUSD).

 The majority of these coins are created and managed by a central authority, but not the same authority as the fiat currency they are pegged to.
-Rather, the company issues tokens equivalent to the amount of fiat currency in their reserves.
-Traders trust that the company’s ledger and reporting are true.
+Rather, the authority is a private company that issues tokens equivalent to the amount of fiat currency in their reserves.
+Traders trust that the company’s ledger and reporting are true, a topic that has come under the spotlight on various occasions, such as with Tether.

 We know what you’re thinking, crypto backed by more crypto?
 How does this work?